suhasmaddali/Youtube-Video-Analysis/README.md

 ## Exploratory Data Analysis (EDA)

 * Most of the cateogry of videos that were taken are from "Entertainment" compared to other categories such as "Music" or "Travel & Events".
 * A large portion of videos had comments enabled compared to a very few videos where they were disabled.
+* The videos that were of "Music" category were the most viewed compared to other categories such as "Movies" being the second best
+* The least viewed category of videos were "Travel & Events" compared to the other categories based on the analysis.

 ## 👉 Directions to download the repository and run the notebook